-- Some of you never sold nor bought anything on eBay before
+- New sellers – Never sold nor bought anything on eBay before

-- Some were used to buying on eBay and one day decided to sell some of your unused junk – occasional sellers
+- Occasional sellers – Were used to buying on eBay and one day decided to sell some of your unused junk

-- Some saw that there’s a real opportunity to start a business and make at least a part-time living.
+- Part-time sellers – saw that there’s a real opportunity to start a business and make at least a part-time living.

 Why Share our struggles?

 I decided to share our early days in our eBay dropshipping business in detail in this post.
 I hope that it will serve as some inspiration and help you move forward, despite all the obstacles, and despite the fact that starting a new business (or expanding it into new channels such as eBay) is HARD.

 Even the great Mohammed Ali, who competed in one of the most demanding sports and is considered the best of all time in it, admitted how much he hated the routine of his job: